 Ms Judith Rauhofer

-Judith Rauhofer is a Lecturer in IT Law at the University of Edinburgh and an Associate Director of the Centre for Studies of Intellectual Property and Technology Law (SCRIPT).
-Her research interests include the commercial and fundamental rights aspects of online privacy and electronic surveillance, data protection, information security and all areas of e-commerce and internet law and policy.
+Judith Rauhofer is a Senior Lecturer in IT Law at the University of Edinburgh and an Associate Director of the Centre for Studies of Intellectual Property and Technology Law (SCRIPT).
+Her research primarily focuses on data protection and privacy law, drawing from, and combining, other cognate areas of law including human rights, constitutional law and EU law.
 Judith is particularly interested in exploring the tensions between privacy as an individual right and as a common good.
-She is currently working on a project (with Prof. Lilian Edwards, Strathclyde) on "Privacy, Personal Data and the Freemium Model" as part of the inter-institutional Centre for Creativity, Regulation, Enterprise & Technology (CREATe).

 Judith is qualified as a Rechtsanwalt in Germany and as a solicitor in England and Wales.
 She has worked in legal practice for several years, advising clients from the media and new media industries on aspects of e-commerce, data protection and IT law.
-She continues to provide consultancy services in the area of e-commerce and data protection compliance.
+She has advised commercial, government and NGOs and continues to provide consultancy services in the area of data protection and IT law.